Skip to Main Content

 LearningRadiology.com Website created by the director of the Radiology Residency Program of a Philadelphia medical center.
 Site includes images, cases, and course materials and lectures by faculty at the medical center.

 TRIP Database (Turning Research Into Practice) is a free-to-register database of evidence-based materials in the health sciences.
-After an initial search, a navigation bar on the left allows you to narrow and browse results by type of resource (eg, images, video), clinical specialty, and other choices.
+After an initial search, a navigation bar on the left allows you to narrow and browse results by year range, evidence type, clinical area, and other choices.